optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

     return out
 ```

-I think we can support this version on top of the decorator approach but I would not
+This approach works nicely in projects that use type hints already.
+However, it would be
+hard for users who have never heard about type hints.
+Therefore, we should implement it
-show it in beginner tutorials.
+but not use it in beginner tutorials and always make clear that this is completely
+optional.

 ##### Summary of output types